linked-db/linked-ql/site/flashql.md

 await branch.connect();
 ```

-With `overwriteForward: true`, FlashQL keeps the full history until the first mutating commit, then truncates forward history and lets you continue from that historical point.
+With `overwriteForward: true`, FlashQL keeps the history intact until the first mutating commit, then truncates forward history and lets you continue from that historical point.

-This is documented in more detail in:
+That turns the historical boot into a branch point: read-only until the first write, then writable from that point forward.

+See also:

 - [Version Binding](/capabilities/version-binding)
 - [FlashQL Language Reference](/flashql/lang)